 The water of the Dead Sea is said to contain about twenty-six per cent. of saline matter, which chiefly consists of common salt.
-It is perfectly clear and bright, and in consequence of the great density, a person may easily float on its surface, like the egg on the brine, so that if a ship could be heavily laden whilst floating on the water of the Dead Sea, it would most likely sink if transported to the Thames.
+It is perfectly clear and bright, and in consequence of the great density, a person may as the brine is poured down the tube the easily float on its surface, like the egg gradually rises. egg on the brine, so that if a ship could be heavily laden whilst floating on the water of the Dead Sea, it would most likely sink if transported to the Thames.
 This illustration of specific gravity is also shown by a model ship, which being first floated on the brine, will afterwards sink if conveyed to another vessel containing water.
 One of the tin model ships sold as a magnetic toy answers nicely for this experiment, but it must be weighted or adjusted so that it just floats in the brine, A; then it will sink, when placed, in another vessel containing only water.